con-jo-ry/NaSa/readme.md

 * The English translation and notes that will appear in the published translation.
 * Various notes about textual witnesses, interpretations, and translation choices.

-Note that view the '.md' files will probably be the easiest way to access the material, as the PDF version still have various formatting issues.
+Note that viewing the '.md' files will probably be the easiest way to access the material, as the PDF version still have various formatting issues.

 ## Vilāsavajra's commentary
 The transcription of Vilāsavajra's commentary is based on Tribe 2016 and a manuscript now located in the Cambridge University Library.